Upper School Curriculum Overview

-This program offers a complete course in the fundamentals of writing.
+Imago Dei offers functional and academic instruction in the are of English.
+The academic program offers a complete course in the fundamentals of writing.
 It begins with thorough instruction in the writing process, which serves as a springboard for learning how to write across domains.
 Some writing styles covered are essays, reports, poetry, persuasive writing and writing for job applications.
 The rules of spelling and vocabulary instruction are also reinforced throughout this course.

 At the Imago Dei School we believe physical conditioning is a vital part of each individual’s development.
 God teaches us in His word that our bodies are the Temple of the Holy Spirit and we have a great responsibility to take care of them.
 Learning these skills is especially important for our Imago Dei School students can have many different physical needs.

 It is important for everyone to learn life long conditioning skills and basic nutritional facts to keep us healthy for life.
 Not only is this class important for physical development, we also believe the physical well being enhances the mental well being of each student.
 Starting the day with physical activity quickly engages the brain and activates neurons preparing them for learning!
 Each student acquires the following benefits from the conditioning class: